-Last Updated: August 2019
+Last Updated: January 2023

-Well by the end of this guide you’ll know exactly how to become a singer professionally and what next steps to take next.
+By the end of this guide you’ll know exactly how to become a singer professionally and what next steps to take next.

 We’ll go over training your voice, making your music, and how to approach the business side of music to set yourself up for success as an independent music artist